ceejbot/putter/README.md

 - serious thinking about administrative interface
 - any kind of thinking at all about browsing & discovery

+### Features

+- above all else, serve a story *fast*
+- above all else, make story discovery *pleasant* and *fast*
+- stories, aka fic, are the focus
+- rare events can be slow (NB posting stops being rare if success happens)
+- accessibility is a first-class feature
+- site affordances shape culture: choose features mindfully

+Unsorted list of features to keep in mind:

+- search foregrounded; keep this awesome, fast, and a great way to find fic
+- fast browsing
+- administrative interface to remove content, ban members, shadowban, etc
+- email verification for new accounts
+- 2FA available
+- keep the door open to charge a nominal $5 one-time fee on signup (spam reduction)
+- signup by invitation (with pre-paid fee option if we do that)
+- keep the door open to charge for premium features to pay for their cost
+- subscription to authors, stories, and *tags* (tag sets!)
+- reader activity log: stories read, comments left, replies
+- writer activity log: story data graphs, comments left
+- useful logged-in start page, showing subscriptions & recent activity

+Sort features into a list that keeps the site moving forward: minimum viability first, then nice-to-haves.
+But it's good to have the wishlist in mind from the start so we don't back ourselves into corners.

 ## Taxonomy

+The primary job of a fic archive site is to let readers find fic to read.
+There are two approaches to solving this problem, as exmplified by the two big fanfiction archives.
+These are: *tropes* and *fandoms*.

+The fandom-browsing reader will have a fandom or a character or pairing in mind when they begin browsing.
+They might be interested in reading Steve/Bucky fic, from any variation of the Captain America canons.
+Or they might want to look only at *Sherlock* fic, from that specific variation of the Holmes canons, without any pairing in mind.
+For these readers, the FF.net approach works.

+Other readers are more interested in cutting across fandoms to find a specific trope they're interested in.
+For instance, a reader looking for wingfic might be interested in finding wingfic in SGA fandom as well as MCU fandom.

+Tags can support both reader approaches.
+Fandoms and characters are tags with a little bit of extra meaning attached to them.
+The problem with tagging, I suggest, is in *guiding writers into using meaningful tags*.
+Writers will also have an urge to express themselves creatively in tagging that should also find a meaningful home.
+If the fandom wants to call the pairing `Twelfth Doctor/Clara Oswald` *whouffaldi*, the fandom should be able to do that.
+Readers should be able to find it.

+As generals fight the current war with the last one in mind, I approach the problem of a tags design with the failures of AO3 in mind.
+Their tagging implementation had two fatal flaws: First, it requires the constant attention of an army of volunteers.
+Meat *must* be present in the machine.
+Second, the implementation details made it difficult to scale, to the point where AO3 literally *stopped* scaling it.
+Tags are no longer made canonical & synned.

+Nobody wants to go back to the FF.net tagless world.
+Nobody wants the servers to fall over.
+Writers like free-form tags; readers like well-designed taxonomies.

+Por qué no los dos?

+### Tags

-A standard tags corpus to use to seed the archive with tags we'd prefer writers to use.
+The `taxonomy` directory contains a standard tags corpus to use to seed the archive with tags we'd prefer writers to use.

 Tags from this collection will get special treatment in the user interface:

 - autocompletions for partially-typed tags
 - present in browsing interface

-- tags in tags.yml
-- fandoms with character lists in fandoms.yml
+A test set of tags are in [tags.yml](./taxonomy.tags.yml).
+A test set of fandoms with character lists is in [fandoms](./taxonomy/fandoms/).

 The database seeding process adds them to the appropriate catalogs.
 Seeding process can be re-run at any time to add new tags/fandoms/characters.
 It will update existing fandom data.
 It won't delete any new tags added by users.

-### Tags

-I've gone through the AO3 tag dataset & pulled out the most-used tags.
+I've gone through the AO3 tag dataset & pulled out the most-used tags into `ao3-dump.json`.
 I have a rough cut at what standardization might look like given the tag format proposals below.

 My current thinking is that stories need two kinds of tags: standardized categorization from a fixed list, and free-form categorization at the author's whim.
 Lookup by the first can be made zippy because it's a fixed target.
 Lookup by the second should be handled by search.
 This also requires that a method be available to *promote* free-form tags to standardized tags as popularity demands.